 About this Blog: I have a lot to say about childhood and what I perceive is the garbage being marketed to children.
 I felt parents needed a place to come together to discuss what a lot of us are noticing about the children’s marketplace.
 Since launching PPBB, I have talked face to face with several thousand parents regarding the hyper-sexualized and stereotypes children’s marketplace.
 What I notice is this: Parents don’t like trends they are seeing and feel disgusted by a lot of the options, but don’t know what to do about it.
 This is a place for all of us, to share stories about ourselves and our children, and learn something along the way.

 Now as the mother of two young children, I do not accept the messages and toys the general media is trying to sell to my family.
-Appartently my daughter is supposed to be a fashion and appearance-obsessed, boy crazy prepubescent girl who turns into a thong-wearing, Katy Perry-singing, midriff-baring grade schooler.
+Appartently my daughter is supposed to be a fashion and appearance-obsessed, boy crazy prepubescent girl who turns into a thong-wearing, pop-diva singing, midriff-baring grade schooler.
 And my son is supposed to be a sports-obsessed war-machine cave man.
-I don’t necessarily agree with this.
-At.
-All.
+I don’t necessarily agree with any of this.
+Not at all.

 So I’m raising them differently.
 I’m raising Amelia and Benny free of binary, stereotyped gender roles and regressive or sexualized toys, apparel, and media.
 No, thanks.
 Not for my child.
 Preferably, not for yours.